BenTrotter/ECM3401_BenTrotter/README.md

 # Investigating the Viability of Generating Trading Strategies with Multi-Objective Evolutionary Algorithms
 ## Github Repository link

 Contains external libraries in a virtual environment.
 This virtual environent was too large to submit.
+The markers emails shoud have access to this repository.
 Git hub link:

 https://github.com/BenTrotter/ECM3401_BenTrotter.git